 In 2014, OCIA restructured the 2005F issue by issuing new bonds, Series 2014A.
 This restructuring was a partial refunding and resulted in a credit of \$350,021 between the remaining liability of 2005F and the new liability of 2014A.
 This credit on restructuring was recorded as a deferred inflow of resources that will be amortized over a period of 18 years.
-As of June 30, 2020 and 2019, the unamortized gain, included in deferred inflows of resources, totaled \$216,085 and \$237,515, respectively, and will be recognized in interest expense using the effective interest method.
+As of June 30, 2021 and 2020, the unamortized gain, included in deferred inflows of resources, totaled \$194,655 and \$216,085, respectively, and will be recognized in interest expense using the effective interest method.
 The restructured lease agreement with OCIA secures the OCIA bond indebtedness and any future indebtedness that might be issued to refund earlier bond issues.
 The University's aforementioned lease agreement with OCIA was automatically restructured to secure the new bond issues.
 This refinancing resulted in an aggregate difference in principal and interest between the original lease agreement and the refinanced lease agreement of \$817,087, which approximates the economic savings of the transaction.
+Interest rates on the Series 2014A bonds range from 0.28% to 3.86% with final maturity at July 1, 2030.

 In 2006, OCIA issued its State Facilities Revenue Bonds (Higher Education Project) Series 2006D.
-Of the total bond indebtedness, the State Regents allocated approximately \$5,424,000 to the University.
+Of the total bond indebtedness, the OSRHE allocated approximately \$5,424,000 to the University.
 Total lease payments over the term of the agreement, including principal and interest, beginning July 1, 2006 through July 1, 2035, will be \$12,955,724.
 Payments will be made annually ranging from \$71,278 to \$1,550,689 by the State on behalf of the University.
 Concurrent with the allocation, the University entered into a lease agreement with OCIA for the projects being funded by the OCIA bonds.
 The proceeds of the bonds and subsequent leases are to provide for the University's capital improvements.

 In 2015, the University's remaining 2006D lease agreement with OCIA was restructured through a refunding.
 OCIA issued new bonds, Series 2014C, to accomplish the refunding.
 The restructured lease agreement with OCIA secures the OCIA bond indebtedness and any future indebtedness that might be issued to refund earlier bond issues.
 The University's aforementioned lease agreement with OCIA was automatically restructured to secure the new bond issues.
 The lease restructuring resulted in a reduction of principal; thus, the University has recorded a credit of \$430,320 on restructuring as a deferred inflow of resources that will be amortized into interest expense using the effective interest method over a period of five years.
-As of June 30, 2020 and 2019, the unamortized gain totaled \$305,037 and \$326,825, respectively.
+As of June 30, 2021 and 2020, the unamortized gain totaled \$283,249 and \$305,037, respectively.
 This refinancing resulted in an aggregate difference in principal and interest between the original lease agreement and the refinanced lease agreement of \$2,610,019, which approximates the economic savings of the transaction.
+Interest rates on the Series 2014C bonds range from 0.18% to 3.57% with final maturity at July 1, 2034.

-Lease payments to OCIA totaling \$567,111 and \$1,900,318 during the years ended June 30, 2020 and 2019, respectively, were made by the State on behalf of the University.
+Lease payments to OCIA totaling \$559,751 and \$567,111 during the years ended June 30, 2021 and 2020, respectively, were made by the State on behalf of the University.
 These payments have been recorded as on-behalf payments for OCIA capital leases in the accompanying statements of revenues, expenses, and changes in net position.